Aal-Emraan/ferrari-website-client-side/README.md

 ## Here you will find

-In the project directory, you can run:
+In this website, you can get:

 ### `All latest ferrari cars`
 ### `Best offers to cost you less`